GSA/digitalgov.gov/content/communities/social-media.md

 date: 2019-12-12 19:00:00 -0500
 title: "Social Media"
 deck: ""
-summary: "We are dedicated to improving the creation, adoption and evaluation of digital engagement programs and emerging social technologies and strategies for public services."
+summary: "We are dedicated to improving the creation, adoption, and evaluation of digital engagement programs and emerging social technologies and strategies for public services."

 # see all topics at https://digital.gov/topics
 topics: